Join StarRocks Community on Slack

 ClickHouse: Avoid joining operations by making flat tables

-Different from the TP business that focuses on point query, in the AP business, the associated operation of the fact table and the dimension table is inevitable.
+Different from the TP business that focuses on point queries, in the AP business, the associated operation of the fact table and the dimension table is inevitable.
 The biggest difference between ClickHouse and StarRocks lies in the handling of joins.

 At present, many businesses use flat tables to solve the problem of multi-factor analysis, which shows that flat tables do have their own unique benefits, such as: